>TOPICS

 To clarify, not all demons are frightening or even recognizable as such.
 One of the most seductive demons that the spiritual seeker can encounter is the demon of spiritual pride.
 Therefore, Patañjali warns of this trap in the third chapter of the Yoga Sutras Vibhuti Pada.

-When the meditator attains supernatural mental or psychic powers (Siddhis), his/her followers or friends usually admire and revere them.
+When the meditator attains supernatural mental or psychic powers (Siddhis), his/her followers or friends usually admire and revere him.
 Consequently, at this stage of spiritual awakening, there is a danger, that pride becomes the dominant feeling.
 As a result, the yogi falls back into self-centredness, which s/he has already partly overcome through his/her spiritual exercises.

 The fatal error of all who fall victim to this deception [hubris] is that they attribute the ability and power of the transpersonal or higher self to their ego.
 12

 Moreover, this demon can sometimes tempt gurus to abuse their power.
-However, only when the yogi reaches the highest form of Samadhi, namely Samprajñata Samadhi, s/he cannot fall back anymore. , according to Patañjali, in this Samadhi without seeds, every trace of ego is wiped out, and all seeds of karma are finally burnt.
+However, only when the yogi reaches the highest form of Samadhi, namely Samprajñata Samadhi, s/he cannot fall back anymore.
+According to Patañjali, in this Samadhi without seeds, every trace of ego is wiped out, and all seeds of karma are finally burnt.

 Presumptions